 Hmmm, only two math submitters this edition?
 Well, that just won't do, and fortunately there has been some other juicy math blogging recently that we can highlight.

-Let’s start with the low-brow… I’ve often thought that the way to attract more public interest in mathematics is, like just about everything else that is “marketed” these days, to sex it up a bit.
-The New York Times helped out in this regard with an article describing an argument by UC Berkeley mathematician David Gale, that the commonly reported statistics on male and female sex partners cannot possibly be correct.
-This was all over the blogosphere last week, but since no one else has submitted a relevant entry, I’ll suggest taking a look at Men and Women Cannot Can Have Different Average Numbers of Sexual Partners by Jake Young at Pure Pedantry.
+Let's start with the low-brow...
+I've often thought that the way to attract more public interest in mathematics is, like just about everything else that is "marketed" these days, to spice it up a bit.
+The New York Times helped out in this regard with an article describing an argument by UC Berkeley mathematician David Gale, that the commonly reported statistics on male and female love partners cannot possibly be correct.
+This was all over the blogosphere last week, but since no one else has submitted a relevant entry, I'll suggest taking a look at Jake Young at Pure Pedantry.
 Jake gives a nice recap of the arguments back and forth, and has so many updates based on reader comments that I lost count.
 The very first commenter gives a nice little example of how, while the means must be equal, the medians definitely might not.

 For something a bit more high-brow, I'd recommend Ben Webster's post at the Secret Blogging Seminar on Zeta function relations and linearly equivalent group actions.
 Ben mentions that the subject of this post comes from some research he did as an undergrad, and it contains the prettiest looking math blogging I've seen recently.
 But what caught my attention was that the comments were devoted entirely to a discussion of using mathematicians' names as nouns versus adjectives when referring to eponymous mathematical structures.

 To shift back to the low-brow for a moment, I noticed that Ben is also making a call to keep the sarong theorem archive growing.
 I have to admit that this is a nice picture of Ben, and math ed content is welcome, too.